-As of March 31, 2020 and December 31, 2019, the outstanding balance on the revolving credit facility was \$150.0 million and \$110.0 million, respectively, and the outstanding balance on the term loan facility was \$205.0 million on each of those dates.
-As of March 31, 2020, no borrowing capacity was available under the credit facility.
-As of March 31, 2020, the effective interest rates on the revolving credit facility and the term loan facility were 2.49% and 2.44%, respectively.
+As of June 30, 2020 and December 31, 2019, the outstanding balance on the revolving credit facility was \$80.0 million and \$110.0 million, respectively, and the outstanding balance on the term loan facility was \$205.0 million, as of both of those dates.
+As of June 30, 2020, the effective interest rates on the revolving credit facility and the term loan facility were 1.76% and 1.71%, respectively.
 The Company may, at any time, voluntarily prepay any loan under the credit facility in whole or in part without premium or penalty.
+On May 29, 2020, in conjunction with the sale of seven unencumbered operating properties, the Company repaid \$61.9 million on the revolving credit facility.
+As a result of the sale and related reduction in our unencumbered base, borrowing capacity under the revolving credit facility was reduced to \$100.0 million as of June 30, 2020 from \$150.0 million.

-The Operating Partnership is the borrower under the credit facility, and its obligations under the credit facility are guaranteed by the Company and certain of its subsidiaries that are not otherwise prohibited from providing such guaranty.
+The Operating Partnership is the borrower, and its obligations under the credit facility are guaranteed by the Company and certain of its subsidiaries that are not otherwise prohibited from providing such guaranty.
 The credit agreement contains customary representations and warranties and financial and other affirmative and negative covenants.
 The Company's ability to borrow under the credit facility is subject to ongoing compliance with a number of financial covenants, affirmative covenants, and other restrictions.
 The credit agreement includes customary events of default, in certain cases subject to customary cure periods.
 The occurrence of an event of default, if not cured within the applicable cure period, would permit the lenders to, among other things, declare the unpaid principal, accrued and unpaid interest, and all other amounts payable under the credit facility to be immediately due and payable.